Autism Team and Psychology Cognitive Assessments

 Formal Pragmatic Language Assessment AND/OR Sensory Screening.
 The team will recommend which one they feel would be most beneficial for your child.

-Phase 2 – This takes 2-3 hours face to face time in the clinic with your child
+PHASE 2 – This takes 2-3 hours face to face time in the clinic with your child

 - Autism Diagnostic Observation Schedule 2 (ADOS 2) or Childhood Autism Rating Scale (CARS) Observation Assessment: These tests formally assess the child’s social interaction and social communication skills.
 They are standardised, play based assessments, often administered by two therapists.
 This is carried out in accordance with the DSM-5 and the Department of Education and Skills criteria.